Exploring the Salkantay Trek: An In-Depth Guide

 Visitors must respect the protocols indicated on each tourist circuit.

-• To carry backpacks or bags larger than 40x35x20 cm, anything more than this has to go in the wardrobe.
+• To carry backpacks or bags larger than 40x35x20 cm, anything larger than this must go in the wardrobe.

 • Enter with food and utensils.